-At the same time, we can overlay a Stochastic RSI indicator against the chart to give us an alternative view on the recent price activity visible in the asset.
-When this is done, we can see that an overbought bearish divergence has developed in conjunction with the Gravestone Doji on our original chart history.
+At the same time, you can overlay a Stochastic RSI indicator against the chart to give us an alternative view on the recent price activity.
+You can now see that an overbought bearish divergence has developed in conjunction with the Gravestone Doji.

-The combination of these two positive factors would be enough to allow us to initiate a long trade with stop losses placed below the outlined support levels (profit targets should be set at a minimum of 3x the risk tolerance on the position).
+The combination of these two positive factors is enough to allow us to initiate a long trade.
+Stop losses should be placed below the outlined support levels (profit targets should be set at a minimum of 3x the risk tolerance on the position).

-This combination of extended indicator readings and a candlestick reversal pattern would allow us to initiate a short swing trading position with stop losses placed above the high of the Bearish Engulfing candlestick formation.
+This combination of the indicator and candlestick reversal pattern signals a short swing trading position with stop losses placed above the high of the Bearish Engulfing candlestick formation.